Felteng/how-are-your-reactions/README.md

 - **The Footer**
     - The footer hold no specific information other than a watermark and the year the page was created.

+The project ended up with more functions than the initial planning, which is of no worry.
+Some of the functions from the planning ended up not being used or implemented due to a change of plans during the development.

+### Future features
+- Acquire more knowledge as to how we would go about implementing a 1ms accurate timer for the reaction game.

+- Add more customization options to the Grid Game to allow the user to tailor their experience more.

 ## Technologies